automl/CARL/main/_sources/source/environments/environment_families/classic_control.rst.txt

     :align: right
     :alt: Influence of context settings on an agent trained on the default environment.

+:raw-html:`<br />`
-| In Pendulum, the agent's task is to swing up an inverted pendulum and
-| balance it at the top from a random position.
-The action here is the
-| direction and amount of force the agent wants to apply to the pendulum.
+In Pendulum, the agent's task is to swing up an inverted pendulum and balance it at the top from a random position.
+The action here is the direction and amount of force the agent wants to apply to the pendulum.

 .. csv-table:: Defaults and Bounds
    :file: ../data/context_definitions/CARLPendulumEnv.csv